 Your website only becomes not secure when you don’t renew your free SSL certificate on time, temporarily your website will lose its layer of security and Google will flag it as ‘not secure’ for people to see.

-Is free SSL safe?
+Is free a SSL certoificate safe?

 It is safe but at any time, your certificate could potentially be withdrawn or may not be compatible with other devices.
 Let’s Encrypt previously outlined in their subscriber agreement, they will revoke certificates if they need and in future will reduce the certificates compatibility impacting certain website users from a visiting a website that has a Let’s Encrypt SSL certificate installed.

 The idea of getting a free SSL certificate is welcoming, it’s free and provides basic end-to-end encryption but what happens when your business starts to scale?
 And you haven’t renewed your Let’s Encrypt SSL certificate?
 Your customers are going to hold you liable if your website is attacked and sensitive information lands into the wrong hands.
 Consider paying a small amount to pass this responsibility onto an expert.